Relationship of Bill Clinton and Jeffrey Epstein: History

-Political fallout and conspiracy theories

 Clinton's relationship with Epstein has been the subject of extensive commentary, political controversy, and conspiracy theories, particularly after Epstein's crimes came to light.
 Political opponents of the Clintons have frequently highlighted the association.
 During Hillary Clinton's 2016 presidential campaign, for example, Republican National Committee chairman Reince Priebus in 2015 pointed to Bill Clinton's interactions with Epstein "multiple times, on private jets, on weekends, on trips to places where it's been reported not very good things happen".
 He argued that the Clintons owed the public a full explanation of their dealings.

 In 2019, President Donald Trump fueled speculation about Clinton's ties to Epstein.
 Following Epstein's apparent suicide in jail, Trump retweeted a conspiracy theory suggesting the Clintons were behind Epstein's death and told reporters it was a "respected" pundit's opinion.
 Trump went further to accuse Clinton of lying about his trips on Epstein's plane, claiming flight records showed Clinton had been onboard "27 or 28 times" when Clinton said it was only four—"Why did he say four times?"
-Trump remarked, insinuating that Clinton was concealing the true extent of the friendship (In fact, the number "27" appears to count individual flight segments, while Clinton's statement counted four extended trips comprising those segments).
+Trump remarked, insinuating that Clinton was concealing the true extent of the friendship (in fact, the number "27" appears to count individual flight segments, while Clinton's statement counted four extended trips comprising those segments).
 Clinton's spokesman Angel Ureña responded by calling Trump's insinuations "ridiculous" and noted that even in those unsealed files there was no allegation of wrongdoing by Clinton.

 The mystery surrounding Epstein's death and the broader "Epstein scandal" in 2019 also gave rise to a surge of conspiracy theories on social media, many of which implicated the Clintons without evidence.
 The phrase "Clinton Body Count" – a long-running conspiracy trope alleging the Clintons orchestrate the deaths of their enemies – trended anew with insinuations that Bill or Hillary Clinton had Epstein killed.
 Hours after Epstein's death, Trump retweeted claims that Epstein's death was related to Clinton, including the hashtag #ClintonBodyCount.
 After Epstein accomplice Jean-Luc Brunel died by suicide in a French prison before going on trial, on February 19, 2022.
-Senator Ted Cruz attempted to link Brunel's death to the Clintons by asking "Anyone know where Hillary was this weekend?".
+Senator Ted Cruz attempted to link Brunel's death to the Clintons by asking "Anyone know where Hillary was this weekend?"
 On May 7, 2022, Mark Middleton (who linked Epstein to Clinton) was found dead at the Heifer Ranch in Perryville, Arkansas, approximately 30 miles from his home, with a shotgun found near his dead body.
 His death was ruled a suicide.
 His family was harassed by conspiracy theorists after his death.

 Epstein's former employee Johanna Sjoberg testified that Epstein had once quipped "Clinton likes them young" in reference to girls.
-Another allegation surfaced in a 2011 email from Virginia Giuffre (made public years later), in which Giuffre told a journalist that "B. Clinton" had personally intervened to pressure Vanity Fair magazine not to publish an exposé about Epstein's sex trafficking, calling Epstein "his good friend".
+Another allegation surfaced in a 2011 email from Virginia Giuffre (made public years later), in which Giuffre told a journalist that "B. Clinton" had "walked into" Vanity Fair and "threatened them not to write sex-trafficking articles about his good friend" Jeffrey Epstein.